musicist288/EC601-IoT-Security/_code/Project-2/scripts/README.md

 **Description:**

-This utility exposes four of the lanauge services provided through Google's NLP API via a CLI utility.
-All of the commands take a single text string argument which gets passed as an english-language plain text string.
+This utility exposes four of the language services provided through Google's NLP API via a CLI utility.
+All the commands take a single text string argument passed as an english language plain text string.
 The results from the API are then passed to the console.

 According to Google's documentation, the `classify` service requires at least 20 words to classify a document, however, it does seem to work with fewer words sometimes.

+### classify_user.py

+**Usage:** `classify_twitter_user.py [-h] [--num-tweets NUM_TWEETS] username`

+**Description:**

+This script will take the given username and try to create a list of topics that they discuss from a collection of tweets.

+**Results:**

+It worked pretty well for a few account that I know have a lot of content on certain topics.
+For example, it correctly classified `"/Computers & Electronics/Computer Security/Hacking & Cracking` for an account I follow that picks up on security.
+It also picked up on `/Computers & Electronics/Software/Operating Systems` for a well-respected programmer's Twitter account.

+This experiment is the basis for the utility I plan to build for Project 2.
+See the [user stories document](../UserStories.md) for more information.